168 Karrinyup Road, Karrinyup WA 6018 | Monday – Friday: 7.30am to 6.30pm & Saturdays: 7.30am – 2.30pm

 So switch off the electronics, cut the coffee and jump into bed earlier to ensure you get at least 7-8 hours sleep a night.
 Meditation, warm baths and regular exercise can all contribute to a good nights sleep.

-At Karrinyup Wellness Centre our Naturopath Jeanette Gee addresses all gut and sleep issues naturally with the support of herbs, vitamins, minerals and dietary changes.
-Call the centre on 9341 3020 and make an appointment today to see how she can help you.
+At Karrinyup Wellness Centre our Naturopaths address all gut and sleep issues naturally with the support of herbs, vitamins, minerals and dietary changes.
+Call the centre on 9341 3020 and make an appointment today to see how we can help you.